janka76/SilentStepStick/docu/FAQ.md

 **Power off:**

+*SilentStepSticks with variable 3-5V logic voltage:*
+The logic voltage VIO should turned off at first and then the motor voltage VM, because the internal logic of the TMC21x0 driver is powered from VM.

+*SilentStepSticks with 5V logic voltage:*
+There is no special power off sequence needed.

 If the motor is running/moving, then it is not allowed to switch off the power supply.
 Always make sure that the motor stands still on shutting down, otherwise the TMC21x0 driver can get damaged.

 An **emergency stop** can be realized, when the EN/CFG6 pin is set to VIO (high).
 This will switch off all power drivers and will put the motor into freewheeling.